cadrian/exp/README.md

 Ideas come from *petit* (http://crunchtools.com/software/petit/).
 That tool is really cool, but it is way too slow on my small Cubieboard, because it is written in Python.
-Also, petit's last commit is getting old.
+Finally, *petit*'s last commit is getting old.
 Is it still maintained?

 That's why I wanted to code a clone in C.

 `exp` is designed as a drop-in replacement of *petit*.
 Its internal design also follows *petit*'s with the following changes:

-* allow multiple filenames
+* allow multiple files
 * per-log type filter scrubbing is externalized in configuration files instead of being hard-coded